 The work of Betsy Ashton was shown in Long Island City, the artistic Queens neighborhood across the East River from Manhattan, in a groundbreaking exhibition called “Portraits of Immigrants: Unknown Faces, Untold Stories.”
 This show featured 10 life-size oil-on-canvas paintings, all created by Betsy Ashton (b.
 1944), whose journey to this milestone has been totally unique.
+Visit ashtonportraits.com to make arrangements for this exhibition to be on view in your area, and click here to make a contribution to the project via GoFundMe.

 In 1971 Betsy Ashton was an illustrator, artist, and art teacher just three credits away from earning an M.F.A. at American University in Washington, D.C.
 At that moment she abandoned ﬁne art to pursue what became an award-winning career on television.
 She started, in fact, by teaching art on a local channel, but soon was reporting and anchoring the news.
 While working for Washington’s WJLA, she became the only TV reporter ever to draw her own courtroom sketches while covering trials; they were shown on the news daily and exhibited in a prominent local gallery.
 Ultimately Ashton moved to New York City, where she became a well-recognized ﬁxture at CBS News.